metabase/metabase/docs/users-guide/interactive-dashboards.md

 - send the user to a custom destination: a dashboard, question, or custom URL
 - update a dashboard filter (what we call **cross-filtering**)

-To configure this interactivity, you'll used the **click behavior** menu on a dashboard card.
+To configure this interactivity, you'll use the **click behavior** option on a dashboard card to slide out the click behavior sidebar.

 ### Click behavior sidebar